astropy/astropy/docs/units/quantity.rst

 Functions Accepting Quantities
 ------------------------------

-Validation of quantity arguments to functions can lead to many repetitons of the same checking code.
+Validation of quantity arguments to functions can lead to many repetitions of the same checking code.
 A decorator is provided which verifies that certain arguments to a function are `~astropy.units.Quantity` objects and that the units are compatible with a desired unit.